GuillermoGTN/GuillermoGTN/README.md

 ### Hi there 👋

+I'm going to create my 🆕profile here to show it in public.

 <!--
 **GuillermoGTN/GuillermoGTN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.